whoan/docker-build-with-cache-action/readme.md

 Be aware of the conditions that can invalidate your cache:

 - Be specific with the base images.
-If you start from an image with a `latest` tag, it may download different versions when the action is triggered, and it will invalidate the cache.
+If you start from an image with the `latest` tag, it may download different versions when the action is triggered, and it will invalidate the cache.

 ## License